-The educational program at Middle Bucks Institute of Technology is organized into ten career clusters and twenty-two career pathways (i.e., major courses of study).
-Typically, students enroll in one career pathway as their major field of study and then complete a core set of courses common to the career cluster and a highly rigorous technical sequence of courses related to their career pathway.
-Students may complete additional specialized courses as they advance beyond standard secondary curriculum.
-The career cluster model is recognized as one of the most effective educational initiatives for preparing young people for the new economy.
+The educational program at Middle Bucks Institute of Technology is organized into ten career clusters and twenty-two career programs (i.e., major courses of study).
+The career pathway model is recognized as one of the most effective educational initiatives for preparing young people for the new economy.